Music and Choir

 Like our Unitarian Universalist tradition, our music draws from many sources for inspiration.
 Depending on the Sunday, worshippers will experience classical music or jazz, folk or pop, soul or country, and usually some combination of several.
 We want to keep our music interesting, relevant, inspiring, and varied.

 Our congregational choir offers a wonderful way to connect deeper with our community.
-During normal times, volunteer singers gather in the sanctuary at 10am each Sunday to practice the morning’s music and grow together as vocalists.
+Volunteer singers gather in the sanctuary at 10am each Sunday to practice the morning’s music and grow together as vocalists.

 In addition to our choir, we regularly feature small groups of guest musicians — drums, bass, guitars, strings, woodwinds and brass.
 Each service is custom-designed, with music chosen either to parallel or contrast with the moods and messages of the service theme.
 All our services open and close with congregational singing.
 Hymns are led by professional and lay singers from within the congregation and include songs from both current Unitarian Universalist hymnals, Singing the Living Tradition and Singing the Journey.